mathspp/mathspp/pages/02.blog/write-your-thesis-in-latex/item.md

 This means you need to upload the image into Overleaf.

 On the left, Overleaf has an “Upload” button that you can use.
-If you don't have a picture you would like to upload, you can go ahead and use [the thumbnail](./thumbnail.png) from this article.
+If you don't have a picture you would like to upload, you can go ahead and use [the thumbnail](./thumbnail.webp) from this article.

 !!!
 When uploading images, I recommend uploading them into a folder specifically for images.
 !!!
-For example, I uploaded my `thumbnail.png` into a new folder called `images`.
+For example, I uploaded my `thumbnail.webp` into a new folder called `images`.
 !!!
 This will make it easier to organise everything in your project.